 We first need to answer one question.
-WHY are the writings of Isaiah, Jeremiah and Ezekiel referred to as the MAJOR Prophets while others who wrote, such as Jonah, Joel and Malachi, are considered "minor?"
-It is not because their books were considered less significant or impacted less people than writers such as Jeremiah.
+Why are the writings of Isaiah, Jeremiah and Ezekiel referred to as the major prophets while others who wrote, such as Jonah, Joel and Malachi, are considered "minor?"
+It is not because the life, or the books, of Jonah and others were considered less significant or impacted less people than writers such as Jeremiah or Isaiah.
 It is primary because their books are significantly smaller.

 Isaiah, the first of the prophets considered "major," had an active ministry that centered in Jerusalem.
-It ran from the last year Judah's King Uzziah ruled (740 B.C.), through the reigns of Jotham and Ahaz, to the end of King Hezekiah's rule in 686 (Isaiah 1:1, 6:1 - 8).
+It ran from the last year Judah's King Uzziah ruled (740 B.C.), through the reigns of Jotham and Ahaz, to the end of King Hezekiah's rule in 686 (Isa.
+1:1, 6:1 - 8).

 In 701 B.C., during the reign of Hezekiah, the King of Assyria (Sennacherib) brought a large army into Judea and threatened to conquer Jerusalem.
 Because Hezekiah humbled himself before God and pleaded for help, it was prophesied that Sennacherib would not enter the city and that, when he went home, he would be killed.

-The prophet also foretold that a restoration of Jerusalem and God's people will occur and they will be made glorious (Isaiah 51:3, 52:1).
+The prophet also foretold that a restoration of Jerusalem and God's people will occur and they will be made glorious (Isa.
+51:3, 52:1).
 God also revealed to him not only what caused Lucifer to sin and become Satan, but also what will be his ultimate fate (14:12 - 20).

-For example, Isaiah stated the Messiah would be miraculously born from a virgin (Isaiah 7:14) and that he would be in the lineage of King David (11:1).
+For example, Isaiah stated the Messiah would be miraculously born from a virgin (Isa.
+7:14) and that he would be in the lineage of King David (11:1).
 He would be born a King destined to rule God's Kingdom forever (9:6 - 7, 32:1).
 He additionally foretold that the Lord, physically, would not be handsome or have striking features but rather be average looking (53:2).

 He foretold of John the Baptist's ministry that would prepare the people for Jesus' coming (40:3).
-Isaiah also predicted where Christ would live during his public ministry (9:1 - 2).
+He also predicted where Christ would live during his public ministry (9:1 - 2).
 Jesus' ministry would draw Gentiles (non-Jews) to it (11:10, 42:1 - 4, 49:6, 52:10) and He would not only heal those who are brokenhearted but also preach deliverance to those in need of salvation (61:1 - 3).